The Resonant Drag Instability (RDI): Acoustic Modes: Unstable Modes: General Case

 Because $\coeffTSv$ and $\coeffTSrho$ generally are order-unity or smaller, Eq.~\eqref{eqn:eta.intermediate.mode.1} implies that $\driftvelmag \gtrsim 1$ is required for this mode to be unstable.
 For $\coeffTSv<1$, the more common physical case (see \S~\ref{sec:draglaws}), we also see that the condition (Eq.~\eqref{eqn:eta.intermediate.mode.1}) is first met for parallel modes ($\cos\theta=\pm1$) and that their growth rate (Eq.~\eqref{eqn:omega.med}) is larger than oblique modes.\footnote{For the parallel case, the general dispersion relation $B_{\omega}$ simplifies to: $B_{\omega} \rightarrow A_{\omega}\,B_{\omega}^{\prime}$ with

-} Comparing the long-wavelength result in Eq.~\eqref{eqn:longwave.mode} to Eq.~\eqref{eqn:omega.med}, we see that the growth rate grows with $k$ until it saturates at the constant value given by Eq.~\eqref{eqn:omega.med} above $k \gtrsim \driftvelmag\,\mu$.
-For $\driftvelmag \lesssim 1$, the mode becomes stable above $k\gtrsim \driftvelmag\,\mu$.
+} Comparing the long-wavelength result in Eq.~\eqref{eqn:longwave.mode} to Eq.~\eqref{eqn:omega.med}, we see that the growth rate grows with $k$ until it saturates at the constant value given by Eq.~\eqref{eqn:omega.med} above $\kdimless \gtrsim \driftvelmag\,\mu$.
+For $\driftvelmag \lesssim 1$, the mode becomes stable above $\kdimless \gtrsim \driftvelmag\,\mu$.

-In App.~\ref{sec:hydrostatic.generalized} we show that up to this order in $k$, the behavior of this mode is identical in hydrostatic or arbitrarily stratified media (the leading-order corrections appear at order $\sim 1/(k\,L_{0})$, where $L_{0}$ is the gradient scale-length of the system).
+In App.~\ref{sec:hydrostatic.generalized} we show that up to this order in $\kdimless$, the behavior of this mode is not expected to change in hydrostatic or arbitrarily stratified media (the leading-order corrections appear at order $\sim 1/(k\,L_{0})$, where $L_{0}$ is the gradient scale-length of the system).